Bobby Sands: Published works

 While in prison, Sands had several letters and articles published in the Republican paper An Phoblacht under the pseudonym "Marcella" (his sister's name).
 Other writings attributed to him are: Skylark Sing Your Lonely Song (1989) and One Day in My Life (1983).
 Sands also wrote the lyrics of "Back Home in Derry" and "McIlhatton", which were both later recorded by Christy Moore, and "Sad Song for Susan", which was also later recorded.
 The melody of "Back Home in Derry" was borrowed from Gordon Lightfoot's 1976 song "The Wreck of the Edmund Fitzgerald".
 The song itself is about the penal transportation of Irishmen in the 19th century to Van Diemen's Land (modern day Tasmania, Australia).

 Hunger strike

 The 1981 Irish hunger strike started with Sands refusing food on 1 March 1981.
-Sands decided that other prisoners should join the strike at staggered intervals to maximise publicity, with prisoners steadily deteriorating successively over several months.
+Sands decided that prisoners should join the strike at staggered intervals to maximise publicity, with prisoners steadily deteriorating successively over several months.
 The hunger strike centred on five demands: